cle-b/httpdbg-docs/docs/pyhttpdbg.md

 (venv) ~/$ pyhttpdbg -i example.mylib --script examples/myscript.py
 ```

-The initiator is the call to the function from the module `examples.mylib`
+The initiator is the call to the function from the module `examples.mylib`.

 ![httpdbg web interface](img/initiator-2.png)